ondrej-osnet-cz/solid-cms/README.md

 ## Developing

 Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), you need mongodb with data.
-Data is in db-data folder.
+Data is in db-data folder and needs to be imported to db `solid-cms` and collection `menus`.
 Or you can just simple run command

 ```bash
 npm run run-mongo-db